-It’s no secret that overseas Vietnamese and foreigners starting businesses in Vietnam face their share of challenges.
-Some try to introduce too foreign concepts, while others don’t try to learn local customs.
-A few take the time to learn what the market has to offer.
+It’s no secret that overseas Vietnamese and foreigners starting businesses in Vietnam struggle to adapt.
+Some try to introduce too many foreign concepts, while others don’t try to learn local customs.
+There are a few, however, who take the time to understand the market and succeed in making an impact on it.

 When we went searching for stories of overseas Vietnamese starting popular businesses in Vietnam, we found Vietnamese-German fashion entrepreneur Julia Doan.
 She has a 100,000-follower strong reach on her personal Instagram and on her company’s account.
 Floralpunk is popular among the millennial generation in Vietnam and the brand continues to grow.
-We had the chance to chat with Julia to learn why that’s the case, why she’s in Vietnam, and what she dreams about outside of fashion.
+We had the chance to chat with Julia to learn why she’s in Vietnam, how she’s growing her brand, and what she dreams about outside of fashion.

 How did you get your start in Vietnam?
-What do people know about you?
+What should people know about you?

 I started as an intern at ELLE Vietnam Magazine six years ago.
 I had a fashion blog with a Vietnamese friend at the time.
 Back then, unlike in other countries, there were almost no Vietnamese fashion bloggers!
 As two of the few active independent fashion bloggers in Vietnam, we got featured on Vietnamese online magazines and newspapers.

 Floralpunk got off to a strong start because people already knew me from the fashion blog.
 I guess what really helped me stand out is the fact that I only wear black, which was rare six years ago.
-People constantly ask me why I wear black all the time.
+People constantly asked me why I wear black all the time, and they still do!

 What kickstarted your entrepreneurial instinct?